virtualritz/r-display/README.md

 There is an example app in `examples/denoise.rs`.
 This shows how to add the two optional auxiliary AOVs for albedo & normal when instancing the display driver through the [NSI crate](https://crates.io/crates/nsi).

+For this to work you need to download & install a [3Delight](https://www.3delight.com/) package for your platform.

 ```shell
 cargo run --example denoise